GriselHugo/GriselHugo/README.md

-### Hi there, I'm Hugo, a Epitech Student in Nice 👋
+### Hi there, I'm Hugo, a Epitech Student in Nice (currently in Barcelona for the year abroad) 👋

 - ⚡ In my fourth year.
 - 🌱 I’m currently learning Web languages.